Chicago Transit Authority: Arts in Transit

 In 2004, the CTA and the City of Chicago Public Art Program installed nine permanent works of art at eight renovated rail stations on what is now known as the Pink Line.
 The CTA has since created an ongoing program to showcase permanent works of art in conjunction with the City of Chicago Public Art Program.
 The Arts in Transit Program is funded by the Federal Transit Administration, and created opportunities to develop original artwork for station reconstruction projects along the CTA Red and Brown Lines.
 Artists were selected for each of the stations included in the Brown Line Capacity Expansion Project and select renovated Red Line stations.

-By the completion of the Brown Line Capacity Expansion Project in 2010, original artwork was installed in each of the 18 renovated stations along the CTA's Brown Line.
+With the completion of the Brown Line Capacity Expansion Project in December 2009, original artwork was installed in each of the 18 renovated stations along the CTA's Brown Line.
 By combining the visibility and accessibility of the city's mass transit system with the creativity of Chicago's art resources, this program resulted in a successful public display of professional works of art designed with input from nearby communities.
 This program provided high-profile locations for public art and server as a gateway to communities served by the CTA stations.
 Media under consideration included, but were not limited to, mosaics, art glass, ornamental fencing, mixed-media artwork, and freestanding sculpture and furniture.

 The CTA and the City of Chicago Public Art Program, administered by the Office of Tourism and Culture, encouraged and facilitated collaborations between artists, government agencies, the community and other partners.
 The City of Chicago Public Art Program accepted qualifications from local and national professional artists or artist teams capable of creating permanent public works of art for the CTA Arts in Transit Program for the renovated stations.

-CTA promotes its Public Art with a video and online gallery.
+2023 MCA installation

+In 2023, as part of an exhibition titled "Forecast Form: Art during the Caribbean Diaspora, 1990s-Today" by the Museum of Contemporary Art Chicago, the CTA temporarily installed 20 copies of Felix Gonzalez-Torres' Untitled (1995) at "L" stops across Chicago.

 TV show

-The Chicago Transit Authority produced a monthly television show, Connections, from May 2003 through March 2011.
+The Chicago Transit Authority produced a monthly television show, Connections, from May 2003 until March 2011.
 The show, hosted by Braydens Connections, was broadcast on City of Chicago Public-access television cable TV channels 23 & 49, as well as on Comcast's CN100 in the Chicago metropolitan area, including areas of Michigan and Indiana.

 Connections featured news and information about the CTA and services it provides.
 Individual segments from Connections are available on CTA's YouTube channel.